Distillation Robustifies Unlearning: Experimental Details for Section 6

 \textbf{Technique:} \begin{itemize} \item \textbf{Shrink-perturb:} When applied, we apply shrink perturb to the weights as formulated in the UNDO method with $\alpha=0.05$ before relearning. \end{itemize}

-The diversity of adversaries highlights how each existing method may be robust against some adversaries, but does not deeply remove knowledge and therefore is not robust against all adversaries.
-For example, repnoise was much more susceptible to the shrink-perturb relearning, while being more robust to other adversaries.
-Similarly, for the TAR method, the authors report robustness across most adversaries, but select adversaries were completely able to recover performance \ref{tamirisa2024tamper}.
-While we were unable to find hyperparameters that maintained reasonable retention performance in the time we spent, we expect this to hold true for TAR in all of our settings as well.
+We test diverse adversaries, as each existing method may be selectively robust against certain attacks.
+For example, RepNoise was much more susceptible to the shrink-perturb relearning, while being more robust to other adversaries.
+Similarly, for the TAR method, the authors report robustness across most adversaries, but select adversaries were completely able to recover performance \cite{tamirisa2024tamper}.
+We were unable to find hyperparameters that maintained reasonable retain performance within our training budget.